SxMShaDoW/Vultisig-Share-Decoder/README.md

 # Vultisig Share Decoder

-This is a simple "recovery" tool to see the public information on your vault share.
+This is a simple "recovery" tool to see the public information on your vault share and recover private keys from vault shares.
+This tool supports both **GG20** and **DKLS** cryptographic schemes.

-This is useful when you want to remember what share it is (if you changed the name).
+This is useful when you want to remember what share it is (if you changed the name) or recover your private keys for importing into other wallets.
 You can (and should) run this locally.

+## Supported Schemes
+- **GG20**: Full support via CLI and web interface
+- **DKLS**: Currently supported only via the web interface (CLI support coming soon)

 ## Demo
 [Demo](https://vultisig-share-decoder.replit.app/?)